ngs-docs/angus/R_Introductory_tutorial_2014.md

 expression_data <- matrix(counts_transcript_a, genotype)
 ```

-But as you see you gget an error message
+But as you see you get an error message

 ```
 ## Error in matrix(counts_transcript_a, genotype) :